amylour/BakeStock/README.md

 ### Colorama

 ![Colorama Colour Library](documentation/readme/colorama_col.png)

 _Colorama colour and display selection - Credit: [PyPi](https://pypi.org/project/colorama/)_

 The Colorama python library was used to create a bright, engaging UI for the user to receive some form of feedback for their input choices.
-The library is limited to 8 colours with three display options of 'DIM,NORMAL,BRIGHT', and three formatting options of 'Back,Fore, Style'.
+The library is limited to 8 colours with three display options of 'DIM, NORMAL, BRIGHT', and three formatting options of 'Back, Fore, Style'.
 There is a difference in how the colours are displayed in the Gitpod workspace and the deployed application, so it is important to regularly compare the outputs to ensure the desired design impact has been reached.

-  - The Opening Screen and Program Menus are displayed in the CYAN colour with the BRIGHT setting to make the options easier for he user to read against the black CLI background.
+  - The Opening Screen and Program Menus are displayed in the CYAN colour with the BRIGHT setting to make the menu options easier for the user to read against the black CLI background.
     <details open>
     <summary>CYAN for Menu display</summary>
     <img src = "documentation/readme/sales_menu.png">